How to Come Up With a Brand Name

 Avoid the negative and pick words that spark emotions such as joy, love, wonder, etc.

-Many streetwear brands have taken creative approaches to name their businesses.
+Many streetwear brands have taken creative approaches to naming their businesses.
 Such as Alife which is actually a shortening of the original name “Artificial Life”, inspired by an old Lenny Kravitz album.
 The creators wanted to bring inanimate objects to life and create hype around them.

-The creator of Obey said this about the brand name: “My hope was that, in questioning what “Obey Giant” was about, the viewers would then begin to question all the images they were confronted with.
+The creator of Obey said this about the brand name: “My hope was that in questioning what “Obey Giant” was about, the viewers would then begin to question all the images they were confronted with.

-So your brand name can invoke feelings, or cause to see your products in a particular light.
+So your brand name can invoke feelings, or cause you to see your products in a particular light.
 Something like mind mapping and brainstorming will help you expand your list of potentials.
 As you build your company’s brand identity, check that each element contributes to the image you want to cultivate.